 6. You could be a speciality donor

-While blood donation won’t become a weight loss fad anytime soon, studies have found that donors could burn up to 650 calories per pint of blood donated.
-Studies have also shown various other health benefits from donating blood, such as maintaining heart health and lowering cancer risk.
+Though blood donation isn’t a weight loss trend, it can burn up to 650 calories per pint and offers health benefits like improved heart health and reduced cancer risk.

 Of course, no perk is more important than the possibility of helping to save a life, and in case you didn’t know, one pint of blood can save up to three lives.